NOFX – Punk in Drublic: #492 of best 1,000 albums ever!

 The attachment isn’t to the album itself so much as it is to a poster of the album cover, which for reasons that remain unclear had a place of honor in the downstairs of the house that I lived in during my senior year at Binghamton University.

 The house was the unofficial “rugby house,” and it’s a year and a time as close to Animal House that I will ever experience in this or any other (quite likely) lifetime.
-It was a great year in my life, really, the true best of times without obligations save for rolling into class now and then, and pushing off vague notions of the post-collegiate “future.”
+It was a great year in my life, really, the true best of times, with no obligations beyond occasionally rolling into class now and then, and pushing off vague notions of the post-collegiate “future.”

-And there was the Heavy Petting Zoo poster, watching over us and our youth life party and carefree banter happenings in the cold wilds of upstate New York.
+And there was the Heavy Petting Zoo poster, watching over our beer-soaked, Animal House-esque rugby scene in the cold wilds of upstate New York.

 Some stats & info about NOFX – Punk in Drublic